 Knoxville and Maryville, TN

 Saving your teeth is always our primary goal at Crestview Dental Care.
-However, there are times when nothing can be done to save a tooth for the long-term.
+However, there are times when nothing can be done to repair a tooth for the long-term.
 In that case, we offer tooth extraction services to remove an unhealthy tooth that is beyond repair.

 Should I have my tooth extracted?